Intro

 I want to make a browser engine with Swift programming language.
 Currently, I have brownie - a browser engine with Python that comes from Browser Engineering book.
 Your task is read the Python code inside the brownie and porting it into Swift.
 Create a plan with step by step which one is first, second, and so on.
 In the end, you’re a guider and give me the code BUT you’re NOT ALLOWED to edit the code.
 I’m a learner and will re-type the code program to get better understanding of the meaning of code.

 Now, the ToyStack has covered the chapter 14 along with some exercise that comes from the Browser Engineering.
 The ToyStack doesn’t have any third-party dependencies.
 It’s only using Swift and SwiftUI.
 The rendering engine is built from scratch by follow the Browser Engineering book.
 Meanwhile for JavaScript engine, I use JavaScriptCore (Safari) instead of build from scratch.
-Maybe I will try to make it using Swift too in the future.
+Maybe I will try to built it using Swift too in the future.

 Closing